joshstevens19/simple-uniswap-sdk/README.md

 const tokenContractAddress = '0x419D0d8BdD9aF5e606Ae2232ed285Aff190E711b';

-const tokenFactoryPublic = new TokenFactoryPublic( toTokenContractAddress,
+const tokenFactoryPublic = new TokenFactoryPublic(toTokenContractAddress, {
-  ChainId.MAINNET
+  chainId: ChainId.MAINNET,
   // you can pass in the provider url as well if you want
   // providerUrl: YOUR_PROVIDER_URL,
-);
+});

 const totalSupply = await tokenFactoryPublic.totalSupply();
 console.log(totalSupply);